Nickelodeon Super Brawl

-Nickelodeon Super Brawl is a series of crossover fighting video games that began on Nick.com.
-The games feature characters from various Nickelodeon shows (mainly the animated Nicktoons).
+Nickelodeon Super Brawl, or simply Nickelodeon Brawl, is a series of crossover fighting video games, featuring characters from various Nickelodeon animated television series.
 According to the team at Nick Games, the series follows the play style of "popular fighting games like Mortal Kombat, Super Smash Bros., Street Fighter, and Tekken, but with a comical twist."

 The first five Super Brawl games were browser games available on Nickelodeon's website.
 After Nickelodeon removed its online games in 2018, the sixth game was instead released as a mobile app.
-A console game follow-up to Super Brawl, called Nickelodeon All-Star Brawl, was released in 2021.
+A console game follow-up to Super Brawl, called Nickelodeon All-Star Brawl, was released in 2021. and a sequel, called Nickelodeon All-Star Brawl 2, was released in 2023.

 In the original series of browser games, the most-played title was Super Brawl 3: Good vs. Evil, which garnered 40-45 million plays on Nick.com.
 Super Brawl 3 also won a Webby Award for Best Web Game in 2014.